Moderna's Roller Coaster: What $1,000 at Every Stage Would Be Worth

 The pandemic entry (2020)

-$1,000 in early 2020 is worth $2,505.
+$1,000 in early 2020 is worth $3,414.
 You caught Moderna right before the pandemic made mRNA a household term.
 COVID vaccines generated $36 billion in revenue over two years.
-But the stock peaked in August 2021 and has been declining since as vaccine demand fell.
+But the stock peaked in September 2021 and spent years declining as vaccine demand fell, before rallying again in 2026.

 The late entry (2023)

-Moderna is up over 80% year-to-date in 2026.
-The RSV vaccine launched, the flu-COVID combo vaccine is in late trials, and the cancer vaccine partnership with Merck is showing promising data.
+The turnaround story exists on paper: the RSV vaccine launched, the flu-COVID combo vaccine is in late trials, and the cancer vaccine partnership with Merck is showing promising data.
 The mRNA platform that made COVID vaccines is now being applied to oncology, rare diseases, and autoimmune conditions.
+And the stock has started moving with it: Moderna is up 137.5% year-to-date in 2026, though it still sits roughly 82% below its September 2021 peak.

-Whether this rebound lasts depends on pipeline execution, not pandemic demand.
+Whether this rebound holds up depends on pipeline execution, not pandemic demand, and one strong year-to-date is not yet proof of it.
 Moderna's story is a reminder that timing matters enormously - and that the "right" stock at the "wrong" time can still lose you money.

 See how Moderna compares to other healthcare stocks like Eli Lilly and Intuitive Surgical, or read about other worst-case timing scenarios.